Liberal Arts & Interdisciplinary Studies Faculty

 Cynthia's teaching portfolio encompasses a wide range of courses in anthropology, sociology, communication, and interdisciplinary studies, and she has carried out fieldwork in the Yucatan, Tamil Nadu, and among Boston's homeless community.

-Her writing and photography have appeared in Film & History, Women's Studies Quarterly, Human Organization, Anthropologica, Social Justice, The Journal of Popular Film and Television, Contexts: Understanding People in Their Social Worlds, The Historical Journal of Film, Radio, and Television, Post Script, and Kansas Quarterly.
+Her writing and photography have appeared in The Journal of Popular Culture, Film & History, Women's Studies Quarterly, Human Organization, Anthropologica, Social Justice, The Journal of Popular Film and Television, Contexts: Understanding People in Their Social Worlds, The Historical Journal of Film, Radio, and Television, Post Script, and Kansas Quarterly.
 She is also a contributing author for numerous encyclopedias, resource guides, and edited volumes, including the recent: Télévision: le moment experimental (in French - INA/Apogee, 2011), Learning from Mickey, Donald and Walt: Essays on Disney's Edutainment Films (McFarland, 2011), MST3K and the Culture of Riffing (Cambridge Scholars Publishing, 2011), Race, Oppression and the Zombie: Cross-Cultural Appropriations of the Caribbean Tradition (McFarland, 2011), The Adaptation of History: Ways of Telling the Past (McFarland, 2012), Screening the Dark Side of Love, From Euro-horror to American Cinema (Palgrave, 2012), We Are What We Remember: Commemoration in American Culture (Cambridge Scholars, 2012), Love in Western Film and Television: Lonely Hearts and Happy Trails (Palgrave, 2013), Science Fiction Across Media (Gylphi, 2013), Monstrous Cultures (McFarland, 2013), Dracula's Daughters (Rowman & Littlefield, 2014), Heroines of Film and Television (Rowman & Littlefield, 2014), and the forthcoming The Devil that We Know: Evil in American Popular Culture (ABC-Clio, 2014).

 Cynthia has also produced several visual media exhibitions, including "Images from the Streets: The Homeless Photography Project" and "Underground Art: Art and Poetry by Boston's Homeless," which have been featured on ABC's "Chronicle."
 Her professional service includes roles on the editorial boards of The Journal of Popular Television, The Encyclopedia of Women and Popular Culture, and Scientific Journals, International.
 She also serves as Director of Communications and Associate Editor for Film & History: An Interdisciplinary Journal of Film and Television Studies, as well as Treasurer and Governing Council member-elect for the International Association for Media and History, and past-President of the Literature/Film Association.